dataforseo/TypeScriptClient/docs/classes/KeywordsDataClickstreamDataDataforseoSearchVolumeLiveRequestInfo.md

-use clickstream data to provide results optional field if this parameter set to true, you will get search volume rate based on clickstream data otherwise, Bing search volume data will be used to calculate search volume
+use clickstream data to provide results optional field if set to true, you will get DataForSEO search volume values based on clickstream data;
+if set to false, Bing search volume data will be used to calculate DataForSEO search volume;
+default value: true;
+Note: some locations may not be available for calculating Bing search volume, in this case search volume will be calculated based on clickstream data even if you set this parameter to false

 #### Implementation of